cintric/clearbid-sdk-ios-demo/README.md

 ### Initalize the sdk
 To integrate the sdk drag and drop the `UberMedia.framework` file into your project.
+Make sure it is included in your Embed Frameworks section of your target's Build Phases

 In your application delegate import the sdk: